ELITEv5/SunPLSV2/README.md

 ## System Architecture

-The SunPLS protocol is composed of four core components:
+The SunPLS protocol is composed of four core contracts plus an optional stability pool:

 ```
         SunPLS Token
               │
               ▼
           Price Oracle
               │
               ▼
       Monetary Controller
               │
               ▼
           Vault System
+              │
+              ▼
+      Stability Pool (optional)
 ```

 Each component performs a dedicated role.
 The token is minted and burned by the vault.
 The oracle feeds the market price to the controller.
 The controller outputs the stability rate and R value used by the vault.
-No component has privileged access beyond its defined role.
+The stability pool sits alongside the vault as a permissionless liquidation backstop — it calls the vault just like any other liquidator.

 ---